zeze-zeze/CYBERSEC2023-BYOVD-Demo/README.md

 2. Put BYOVD.exe, Malicious.sys, and RTCore64.sys to the same directory.
 3. Execute BYOVD.exe with Administrator, and 360 Total Security is expected to be killed.

+Note that since the DSE flag is not reset to the original value, and the callbacks is forcelly nullified, the system may not be stable.

 ## Reference
 * find DSE flag: https://github.com/hfiref0x/DSEFix
 * abusing RTCore64.sys (CVE-2019-16098) and null out notify callbacks: https://github.com/br-sn/CheekyBlinder